seng637/seng637-a1/seng637-a1.md

 -   Detailed steps to reproduce the defect/bug (e.g. insert a card, enter the correct card number and PIN)
 -   The expected outcome (e.g. the system should successfully accept the customer and display the banking menu)
 -   The actual outcome (e.g. the system crashes or displays an error message)
+-   The priority or severity of the bug (low, medium, high, or critical)
+-   TThe version of SUT (V 1.0/ V 1.1) in which the bug was found.